-TOTAL OPERATING EXPENSES - All developments must be able to underwrite with a minimum operating expense of \$2,500 per unit per year (net of taxes and reserves).
+TOTAL OPERATING EXPENSES - All developments must be able to underwrite with a minimum operating expense of \$4,500 per unit per year (net of taxes and reserves).
+The total operating expense calculation includes the replacement reserve contributions, but excludes debt service.